The Lieu d’Europe is open from Tuesdays to Sundays included, from 10:00 am to 6:00 pm.

-The Lieu d’Europe is entirely accessible to disabled persons with an access ramp outside and a lift inside.
+The Lieu d’Europe is entirely accessible to disabled persons with an access ramp outside and an elevator inside.
 The permanent exhibition is on the ground-floor and the C.I.I.E. is accessible by lift.

 Bicycles may only be parked on the racks outside the park.

 For safety reasons, visitors carrying: